ffenix113/zigbee_home/README.md

 * Adding known sensors
 * Adding Zigbee clusters & templates for unavailable clusters in ZBOSS

+## Examples
+Some examples of configuration files can be seen in `examples` directory.
+They do not provide complete and full configuration option usage, at least for now.

 ### Licenses
 This project uses information from ZBOSS SDK, license for which can be found in `zboss_license.txt`.